ewhiley/wishlist/README.md

 - **Confirmation** To sign user in after confirmation
 - **Application** Redirects to products after sign in

 ### 9. Explain the different high-level components (abstractions) in your App.
+The Models in our app act as abstractions for database tables, for example:
+- The user and profile models represent the data relating to the users
+- The product and wishlist models represent the data relating to these products

+- The views are grouped into categories that relate directly to the models.
+The shared layouts are built as partials so they can be used across other views.

+- The controllers in the app act as abstractions for the database actions.
+They allow us to interact with the tables in our database using Ruby.

 ### 10. Detail any third party services that your App will use.
 We used the following third-party services: